bd8xc/MediExplain-AI/README.md

 The AI therefore uses a verification flag when prescription information cannot be confidently extracted.

+Although the human verification layer allows users to correct extracted information and add missed medicines, the system still relies on the user being able to correctly interpret the original prescription.

 The application is intended as an assistance and explanation tool and should not replace a doctor or pharmacist when prescription information is unclear.

 ## Current Development Status